• My Story

 CT scans can be used for general imaging or combined with x-rays, ultrasound, or MRI to view specific areas.

-Tips for Preparing Children For a Scan
+Tips for Preparing Children for a Scan

 Preparing a child for a scan is crucial to ensure that they feel safe and secure during the test.
 Here are some tips you should consider:

-1: Let Them Know What to Expect from the Test
+1: Let Them Know What to Expect From the Test

 It’s important to tell your child what will happen during the scan.
 This will help lighten any fears they may have about the procedure and help calm them down if they start feeling nervous or uneasy.